Control Cat Litter Box Odor

 Whenever friends learn that I live in a tiny studio apartment, they always ask how I can stand living with a cat, “Doesn’t he make it, well, stink?”
 I always explain that unless we’ve been gone an unusually long period of time, we don’t notice a litter box smell in our apartment.
 If we do, it’s a sign that we need to scoop, pronto!

-Even if your cat is as small as adoptable Zorro, you need to take proper care of the litter box.
+Even if your cat is small, you need to take proper care of the litter box.

 I might be lazy about putting away my own laundry or personal clutter, but I’m never lazy about Toby’s litter box!

 I used to be.
 When I first became Toby’s cat mom, I knew very little about cats and how to care for their litter boxes.
 I hadn’t grown up with one, but my roommate had so I followed her example.
 My roommate kept her cat’s covered litter box in a closed closet with a cat door.
 I thought the smell was inevitable.
 However, I soon got sick of the stink and developed a new routine.